adavis/quality-checks/README.md

-Quality Checks Plugin
+Android Quality Checks Plugin
 ======

-This plugin allows you to include Checkstyle, FindBugs, and PMD static code analysis tools to your Gradle build.
+This plugin allows you to include Checkstyle, FindBugs, and PMD static code analysis tools to your Android Gradle build.
 It copies basic xml configuration files to a new directory `quality-checks` which is in the same directory of the `build.gradle` file.

 Installation